WujiangXu/wujiangxu.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-In the fall of 2024, Wujiang will embark on my Ph.D. journey at [Rutgers University](https://newbrunswick.rutgers.edu/), where I am honored to be under the guidance of Prof. [Yongfeng Zhang](http://www.yongfeng.me/).
-Presently, I hold the position of Senior Machine Learning Engineer at the FinTech giant [Ant Group](https://www.antgroup.com/en).
+I am a first-year Ph.D. student at Rutgers University, working with Prof. [Yongfeng Zhang](http://www.yongfeng.me/).
+Previously, I was a Senior Machine Learning Engineer at [Ant Group](https://www.antgroup.com/en).

-My research interests lie at LLMs for Recommendation System, Cross-domain Recommendation.
+My research interests lie at LLM Agents, LLMs for RecSys and Cross-domain Recommendation.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.